Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Stand-alone Class Module.

-Now, we need to create a stand-alone Class Module with the name Class1.
+Now, we need to create a standalone Class Module named Class1.

 1. Open VBA Editing Window (ALT+F11)

-Note: If you already have a Class Module with the name Class1, then do not change the Class Module Name, instead change the Class1 name in Form Module to match the name of the new stand-alone Class Module Name.
+Note: If you already have a Class Module with the name Class1, then do not change the Class Module Name; instead, change the Class1 name in the Form Module to match the name of the new stand-alone Class Module Name.

 The Class Module VBA Code.